The Property Finders

 Andalucía’s Hotspot – That would be Málaga

 Andalucía, Spain’s largest autonomous region, is a good example of the uneven nature of the property market.
 About 20% of all property transactions in Spain take place in Andalucía.
-However, Andalucía has eight provinces and 29% of transactions occur in just one province, Málaga.
+However, Andalucía has eight provinces and more than 29% of transactions occur in just one province, Málaga.
 Moreover, Málaga city itself plus Marbella account for 37.5% of the total market in the province.
 Include Estepona and the figure rises to 44%.
 So, roughly one third of Andalucían purchases occur in just one province while nearly half of purchases in that province occur in just three places.
 It’s obvious there’s not much going on elsewhere.

 For example, in Jaén province there were just 164 foreign buyers in 2018, 3% of the overall market while Córdoba province the total was even lower.
 Just 163 international buyers, 2.31% of the overall market.
 In contrast, in 2018 10,790 overseas purchasers bought in Málaga province, representing 35% market share and way ahead of the national foreign buyer average of 18.7%.

 For a certain type of buyer Málaga city is definite worth a look.
 Few of the 19+m overseas visitors who fly into the airport visit the city.
 They turn right or left as they leave the airport and head along the coasts.
-That’s a shame as the city has undergone something of a transformation in recent years.
+That’s a shame as Málaga city has undergone something of a transformation in recent years.
 There are some great property options to suit all budgets.
 It is possible to find one bedroom apartments in the historic city centre under €300,000 These are great for weekend breaks and offer excellent rental yields.

 The Sunday Times highlighted Málaga as a great weekend destination.
 There are frontline beach apartments with amazing panoramic views of sea and the city from the €1m level.
 Many houses and townhouses are within walking distance of the city centre and the beach.
 It’s a city with great beaches, great food, culture and history and more overseas buyers are taking a serious look.